highfidelity/hifi-docs-grav-content/02.create-and-explore/09.extras/04.midi/docs.md

 If we had a cube we would like to change the color of, we can do the following:

-First, here is a really handy method to figure out the midi range of 0-127 to be any other output range you want using linear interpolation:
+First, here is a really handy method to figure out the MIDI range of 0-127 to be any other output range you want using linear interpolation:
 ```
 function lerp(InputLow, InputHigh, OutputLow, OutputHigh, Input) {
     return ((Input - InputLow) / (InputHigh - InputLow)) * (OutputHigh - OutputLow) + OutputLow;